Cats-n-coffee/jsLoxLang/README.md

 ## AST (Abstract Syntax Tree)

+The AST shows the relationship between the tokens.
 For this AST in Js, the simplest way for me to create the syntax tree (the way my brain understood it), was to create an object that holds functions.
 Each function returns an object with the type of expression, the value and/or other useful information such as the operator.
 So if we print the tree, it would look like an object with nested objects.

 ## Evaluating Expressions